D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 Disadvantages:
 – May not cast priest spells.
 – May only wear leather or hide armor.
+– Alignment restricted to any non-lawful.

-**NOTE: Evasion is gained in IWD:EE or with the IWDification mod.
+**Note: Evasion is gained in IWD:EE or with the IWDification mod.

 ==================================================